Submit domain

 Bounded request capture before any review starts.

-The default entry lane reviews public DNS, mail-trust posture, HTTPS reachability, TLS basics, visible headers, trust files, indexing signals, and a tightly capped set of same-host public pages.
+The public evidence lane, internally identified as passive_public, treats public DNS, mail-trust posture, HTTPS reachability, TLS basics, visible headers, trust files, indexing signals, and capped same-host pages as evidence inputs.

 Public evidence first, no intrusive widening.